dpim/old-personal-site-2/text/projects/tapioca.md

-- Built platform that enables platform owners to better support API integrators
+- Built a platform (and SDKs) for streamlining API debugging and support
 - Developed a custom OpenAPI 3.0 parser to automatically analyze request bodies for correctness, suggest changes
 - Built service, admin console web app, support web app and SDKs
 - [Do you maintain an API?
 Join the beta](https://tapioca.help/)